Geometric structures of late points of a two-dimensional simple random walk: Basic properties

 We have

-Note that for any regular matrix $A$, $\chi(A)$ is the summation over all the elements of $A^{-1}$. \end{lem} \begin{proof} As the summation of both sides of (\ref{hha}) over $1\le u\le j$ yields (\ref{hha*}), it suffices to show (\ref{hha}).
-By decomposing the probability $P^{x_i}(T_y= \tilde{\tau}\wedge T_y)$ by means of the last time when the walk leaves the set $X$ before $\tilde{\tau}\wedge T_y$, we obtain
+Note that for any regular matrix $A$, $\chi(A)$ is the summation over all the elements of $A^{-1}$. \end{lem} \begin{proof} Because the summation of both sides of (\ref{hha}) over $1\le u\le j$ yields (\ref{hha*}), it suffices to show (\ref{hha}).
+By decomposing the probability $P^{x_i}(T_y= \tilde{\tau}\wedge T_y)$ according to the last time the walk leaves the set $X$ before $\tilde{\tau}\wedge T_y$, we obtain

 for $1\le i\le j$.
 The matrix $Q$ is regarded as the Green kernel for the Markov chain on $X$ with the substochastic transition matrix $U:=(u_{i,l})_{1\le i,l \le j}$ given by

 so that $UQ =Q-E$, where $E$ denotes the unit matrix.
 Accordingly, $Q$ is regular and